MercyLSJ/Adicion/README.md

 Algoritmo:
 ----------

-1. A,B ?
-Z
-2. Ingresar A
+1. Ingresar A
-3. Ingresar B
+2. Ingresar B
-4. Leer A
+3. Leer A
-5. Leer B
+4. Leer B
-6. Sumar A+B
+5. Sumar A+B
-7. Mostrar C
+6. Mostrar C